PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-java.md

 Well, for you there's a resolution too!

-* first, remove, if you had, [your current oracle java](https://explainjava.com/uninstall-java-macos/)
+* First, remove, if you had, [your current oracle java](https://explainjava.com/uninstall-java-macos/)
-* then download and install [this java binary](https://files.multimc.org/downloads/jre-8u241-macosx-x64.dmg)
+* Then download and install [this java binary](https://files.multimc.org/downloads/jre-8u241-macosx-x64.dmg)
-* select this java binary on Prism Launcher and it should fix your issue!
+* Select this java binary on Prism Launcher, and it should fix your issue!